felicitasfigfag/wordGame/README.md

 **Data persistence:**

 I wanted to implement data persistence to save the user's progress since there aren't many word pairs, and I aimed to prevent the repetition of the same words upon re-entry.
 The app saves the user's progress in attempts and loads them when the app is launched, as well as the indices of words already shown to avoid their repetition.
-I decided on UserDefaults as it is and efficient way to store lightweight user preferences or settings.
+I decided on UserDefaults as it is an efficient way to store lightweight user preferences or settings.

 ---